 It is the world’s oldest tire company.
 More than a century of experience enables the brand to remain the market leader, with customer numbers growing year on year.

-The target audience recognizes the Dunlop emblem as the “Flying D.” This is not surprising, as it is designed as a stylized red arrow pointing to the right with a yellow circle on the left.
+The target audience recognizes the Dunlop emblem as the “Flying D.” This is not surprising, as it is stylized as a red arrow pointing right with a yellow circle on the left.
 Inside this circle is a black letter “D” identical in style to the first letter of the name.

 In general, the logo is fully consistent with the company’s history and purpose.
 It is timeless and relevant at any stage of brand development.